qmk/qmk_firmware/keyboards/redox/keymaps/media_ch/readme.md

-# German keymap for Redox
+# German keymap for Redox-media

 A layout for the Redox MEDIA revision.
 The layout acommodates the German umlauts and the punctuation symbols